 The vision of the Concordium Foundation is for the Concordium network to eventually become a fully autonomous, open, permissionless blockchain.
-At the end stage of full decentralization, this will mean the Foundation delegates powers to govern the blockchain to the blockchain itself.
+In the fully decentralized governance, the Transfer of control and decision-making has been given from the Concordium Foundation to the distributed network.
 Concordium envisions using a stake-based governance system, where the influence of stakeholders is proportional to their stake.
 The more value an actor has staked in the blockchain, the more likely they are to participate rationally in the governance.

 Concordium is planning to fully decentralize the network over several years.
 Decentralization is a spectrum and all projects at the start have some degree of centralization, certain aspects are unavoidable.
 However, Concordium is implementing a roadmap that leads the network to a greater degree of decentralization than most projects.

 The idea of interoperability is deeply ingrained in Concordium’s vision.
 As a system that is constantly evolving and innovating, we plan to make this vision for the Concordium platform a reality in the near future.